ASP.NET State Management Recommendations

 Resource requirements Application state requires server memory, which can affect the performance of the server as well as the scalability of the application.

 Careful design and implementation of application state can increase Web application performance.
 For example, placing a commonly used, relatively static dataset in application state can increase site performance by reducing the overall number of data requests to a database.
 However, there is a performance trade-off.
 Application state variables containing large blocks of information reduce Web server performance as server load increases.
 The memory occupied by a variable stored in application state is not released until the value is either removed or replaced.
 Therefore, it is best to use application-state variables only with small, infrequently changed datasets.
-For more information, see ASP.NET Performance Overview.
+For more information, see Performance Overview.

 ASP.NET provides a session state, which is available as the HttpSessionState class, as a method of storing session-specific information that is visible only within the session.
 ASP.NET session state identifies requests from the same browser during a limited time window as a session, and provides the ability to persist variable values for the duration of that session.
 For more information, see ASP.NET State Management Overview and ASP.NET Session State Overview.